Krozark/2D-infinite-map/README.md

 map::AreaManager>T>
 --------------

-This class delete the Areas that are not use since a timout (120 sec is default) to free memory.
+This class delete the Areas that are not use since a timeout (120 sec is default) to free memory.

-You d'ont have to use this class, it is use in Map<T>.
+You don't have to use this class, it is use in Map<T>.

 map::AreaLoader<T>